bafg-bund/ntsportal/README.md

 more details.

-You should have received a copy of the GNU General Public License along with ntsworkflow.
+You should have received a copy of the GNU General Public License along with ntsportal.
 If not, see <https://www.gnu.org/licenses/>.

 If you use the package or any derivative thereof, please cite the work.
 To cite this work please use the following citation or run